- City Manager

 How are Capital Improvement Projects funded?

-Current and recent capital improvement projects are funded through two sales tax ordinances:
+Current and recent capital improvement projects are often funded through two sales tax ordinances:

 - City of Edmond Sales Tax Ordinance of 2000 (extension of 1996 CIP Sales Tax): Passed by Edmond voters to begin October 1, 2001, this tax levies an additional tax of ¾ of 1% upon the gross proceeds or gross receipts derived from all sales taxable under the Oklahoma State Tax Code.
+This is commonly referred to as the 2000 CIP Sales Tax.
 Click here for the full text of the ordinance.

-- City of Edmond Sales Tax Ordinance of 2011: Commonly known as the Public Safety Center Sales Tax, this ordinance was originally passed in 2011.
-Edmond voters passed the extension and amendment to the original ordinance in 2016, resulting in a 10-year, ½ of one percent special purpose sales tax, which began April 1, 2017 and will end March 31, 2027.
+- City of Edmond Sales Tax Ordinance of 2011: Originally known as the Public Safety Center Sales Tax, this ordinance was first passed in 2011 to fund the construction of the Public Safety Center.
+Following the completion of that project, Edmond voters passed the extension and amendment to the original ordinance in 2016, resulting in a 10-year, ½ of one percent special purpose sales tax, which began April 1, 2017 and will end March 31, 2027.
+This is now commonly referred to as the 2017 CIP Sales Tax.
 Click here for the full text of the ordinance.

 How can I get involved?